-Certain statements included in this Commentary constitute forward-looking statements, including those identified by the expressions "anticipate," "believe," "plan," "estimate," "expect;" "intend" and similar expressions to the extent they relate to the Fund or Partnership.
+Certain statements included in this Commentary constitute forward-looking statements, including those identified by the expressions "anticipate," "believe," "plan," "estimate," "expect," "intend" and similar expressions to the extent they relate to the Fund or Partnership.
 These forward-looking statements are not historical facts, but reflect the current expectations of the portfolio management team regarding future results or events of the Fund or Partnership.
 These forward-looking statements are subject to a number of risks and uncertainties that could cause actual results or events to differ materially from current expectations.
 The portfolio management team has no specific intention of updating any forward-looking statements whether as a result of new information, future events or otherwise, except as required by securities legislation.

-Certain research and information about specific holdings in the Fund or Partnership, including any opinion, is based upon various sources believed to be reliable, but it cannot be guaranteed to be current, accurate or complete.
+Certain research and information about specific holdings in the Fund or Partnership, including any opinion, is based upon various sources believed to be reliable, but it cannot be quaranteed to be current, accurate or complete.
 It is for information only, and is subject to change without notice.

 - 1. Inception dates of each series are as follows: Series A February 28, 2013, Series F January 7, 2013, Series AP December 31, 2018 and Series FP June 29, 2018. - 2.
-The Canadian Hedge Fund awards are based solely on quantitative performance data with Fundata managing the collection and tabulation of the data to determine the winners.
+The Canadian Hedge Fund Awards are based solely on quantitative performance data of Canadian hedge funds with Fundata Canada managing the collection and tabulation of the data to determine the winners.
 There is no nomination process or subjective assessment in identifying the winning hedge funds.
-The 2018 awards were based on 207 Canadian hedge funds to June 30, 2018 and the 2020 awards were based on 221 Canadian hedge funds to June 30, 2020.
-The sharpe ratio is a measure for calculating risk-adjusted returns.
-The sharpe ratio is the portfolio return in excess of the risk-free rate divided by the volatility of the portfolio. - 3.
+The 2018 awards were based on 207 Canadian hedge funds to June 30th, 2018; the 2019 awards were based on 197 Canadian hedge funds to June 30th, 2019; the 2020 awards were based on 221 Canadian hedge funds to June 30th, 2020, the 2021 awards are based on 226 Canadian hedge funds to June 30, 2021, and the 2022 awards are based on 234 Canadian hedge funds to June 30, 2022.
+The Sharpe ratio is a measure for calculating risk-adjusted returns.
+The Sharpe ratio is the portfolio return in excess of the risk-free rate divided by the volatility of the portfolio. - 3.
 Crown Capital Power LP July 2018 Presentation, Crown Capital Partners Inc. - 4.
 MarshallZehr Group Inc. Mortgage Administration #11955 Mortgage Brokerage #12453 - 5.
 Earnings before interest, taxes, depreciation and amortization - 6.
 Remaining term as of breakdown date for mortgages and commercial loans